Geotech Manual Water Level Meters

 - Durable field serviceable 5/8" probe with stainless steel conductors

-|82050097||Level meter with 5/8" probe, poly tape, manual rewind & English increments, 1500'||
+|82050097||Level meter with 5/8" probe, poly tape, manual rewind & imperial increments, 1500'|

 |Drop ships from manufacturer|

-|82050101||Level meter with 5/8" probe, poly tape, manual rewind & English increments, 2000'||
+|82050101||Level meter with 5/8" probe, poly tape, manual rewind & imperial increments, 2000'|

 The 9 Volt DC alkaline battery will last up to 8 hours of continuous detecting.
 When not in use, the meter should be stored with the switch in the OFF position.
 If the meter will be stored for more than three months, the battery should be removed.